 Celebrating peak 2013-14 Liverpool & Luis Suarez’s unreal 18-yard header

-It took Brendan Rodgers to spend three years at Celtic and rejuvenate Leicester City to be taken seriously as a coach by some people – but we should all now be able to appreciate just how bloody good his Liverpool team was in 2013-14.
+It took Brendan Rodgers spending three years at Celtic and rejuvenating Leicester City to be taken seriously as a coach by some people – but we should all now be able to appreciate just how bloody good his Liverpool team was in 2013-14.

 Having finished eighth in the Premier League under Kenny Dalglish in 2011-12, Liverpool improved their position by only one place in their first season under Rodgers before narrowly missing out on the title in their second having amassed an incredible 101 league goals.